Qatar 2021 Formula 1 Grand Prix

 As for the Mexican Sergio ‘Checo’ Pérez, is preceded by a bad qualifying day.
 The Red Bull driver will have to battle to score points, as he will start from eleventh position in the Qatari prize.

-The last time that Checo Pérez failed to advance to Q3 was at the Netherlands Grand Prix, where he qualified in sixteenth position.
-This prompted the Austrian team to perform a power unit change on the RB16B and depart from the pitlane.
+The last time Checo Pérez failed to advance to Q3 was at the Netherlands Grand Prix, where he qualified in sixteenth position.
+This prompted the Austrian team to perform a power unit change on the RB16B and start from the pitlane.

 .